Bad breath, or halitosis, isn't something to ignore. Those close to you would certainly agree.

 Causes of Bad Breath

 Foods and beverages: What you eat and drink can cause bad breath.
 Foods are absorbed into your bloodstream and move to the lungs, affecting the air your exhale.
 Brushing or using mouthwash can briefly mask the odor.
 But halitosis lasts until the culprit is no longer in your body.
 Common offenders include:

 - Certain spices

 - Orange juice or soda

-Dry mouth: Saliva is needed to cleanse your mouth.
-If you don't have enough of it, simply having a dry mouth can cause you to have bad breath.
+Dry mouth: Saliva is needed to cleanse the mouth.
+If you don't have enough of it, simply having a dry mouth can cause bad breath.